sajeetharan/SajeeWeb/blog/2019/03/2019-03-03-openfaas-revolution-is-here-2/index.md

 ---
-title: "Build serverless functions with OpenFaaS on Azure"
+title: Build serverless functions with OpenFaaS on Azure
-utcDate: "2019-03-03"
+Date: '2019-03-03'
 categories:
-  - "c"
+  - c
-  - "kubernetes"
+  - kubernetes
-  - "openfaas"
+  - openfaas
-  - "opensource"
+  - opensource
-  - "visualstudio"
+  - visualstudio
-  - "vscode"
+  - vscode
 tags:
-  - "aks"
+  - aks
-  - "azure"
+  - azure
-  - "docker"
+  - docker
-  - "microservices"
+  - microservices
-  - "serverless"
+  - serverless
-coverImage: "dfrkf4nxoaajwn2.jpg"
+coverImage: dfrkf4nxoaajwn2.jpg
+utcDate: '2025-04-24T09:52:37.555Z'
 ---

 For the past one month , I have been experimenting with one of the promising serverless framework for creating serverless functions.
 With the modern applications moving to cloud with microservices this framework becomes very handy to create/manage your microservices in the form of functions.